 The book falls open at the tapenade recipe.
 Tapenade is the easiest thing in the world to make – just dump the ingredients into a blender and whizz.
+I remember I got my blender with a box fan I purchased online.
 I always have a batch of it in the fridge.
 Yes, it’s very tasty with bread simply as an olive dip, which is what it’s meant to be, but it’s also an excellent flavour- enhancer.
 I put it in tuna pasta, in Bolognese sauce, and sometimes on pizza base.
 I discovered recently that it makes an excellent salad dressing when combined with the usual ingredients and some yoghurt, a bit like a Caesar but not quite so pungent.

 While the lads are not chefs, they are excellent bakers.
 I’ve made the Fougasse, the little pataquetas (little crescent-shaped bread rolls), the orange and almond cake and the olive oil loaf – and all were delicious.
 As for the focaccia – it’s the best one I’ve ever tried, even better than my previous go-to recipe from Hugh Fearnley-Whittingstall.